Kaggle/kaggle-api/README.md

 Example:

-`kaggle datasets create -r -p /path/to/dataset`
+`kaggle datasets create -p /path/to/dataset`

 ##### Create a new dataset version